OWDIN/cleos-zsh-completion/README.md

 </p>

 **cleos-zsh-completion** is additional completion for cleos.
-It  zsh-completion.
 It provides the short description about each command and auto-complete with your tab/arrow keys.

 Use cleos with your <kbd>tab</kbd> key or <kbd>↑</kbd> <kbd>↓</kbd> arrow keys. :relaxed: